An intrinsic nonlinear Ohmic current

 {\it{Introduction.}} The anomalous Hall effect (AHE) is a fundamental transport phenomenon in which the charge current flows perpendicularly to the applied electric field without an external magnetic field, which is caused by the intrinsic or extrinsic mechanism, depending on whether the Hall conductivity is contributed by disorders \cite{RevModPhys.82.1539, RevModPhys.82.1959}.
 An essential consensus in last two decades is that the linear intrinsic AHE is related to the topology of energy bands.
 The semiclassical equations of motion describing the wave-packet dynamics are augmented by an anomalous velocity term that is perpendicular to the driving electric field \cite{PhysRevLett.75.1348, PhysRevB.53.7010, PhysRevB.59.14915}, thus the response current is of Hall-type.
 Recently, the nonlinear Hall responses arouse great interests.
 In particular, the nonlinear response can be the leading order at certain symmetries.
 By now, three kinds of the 2nd-order DC current are discovered, say, the nonlinear Drude current which arises from the intraband effects only, as a counterpart of the usual linear Drude current; the one from the Berry curvature dipole (BCD), which is a Hall-type current and proportional to the relaxation time \cite{PhysRevLett.115.216806, PhysRevLett.105.026805, ma2019observation, kang2019nonlinear}, and thus gives an extrinsic nonlinear Hall effect.
-Such disorder-induced nonlinear Hall effect in time reversal symmetric systems was investigated in many studies \cite{du2019disorder,PhysRevB.100.165422,isobe2020high, PhysRevLett.124.067203,PhysRevLett.124.067203, konig2021quantum,du2021nonlinear, du2021quantum}; and the third one attributed to the Berry curvature polarization (BCP) \cite{PhysRevLett.112.166601, PhysRevLett.127.277202, PhysRevLett.127.277201, PhysRevB.105.045118}, which is also a Hall-type current and independent of the relaxation time, and is from an intrinsic mechanism in the nonlinear response.
+Such disorder-induced nonlinear Hall effect in time reversal symmetric systems was investigated in many studies \cite{du2019disorder,PhysRevB.100.165422,isobe2020high, PhysRevLett.124.067203,PhysRevLett.124.067203, konig2021quantum,du2021nonlinear, du2021quantum}; and the third one attributed to the Berry-connection polarizability (BCP) \cite{PhysRevLett.112.166601, PhysRevLett.127.277202, PhysRevLett.127.277201, PhysRevB.105.045118}, which is also a Hall-type current and independent of the relaxation time, to this end it is referred as the intrinsic nonlinear anomalous Hall effect (INAHE), recently it has been experimentally explored in \cite{wang2023quantum, gao2023quantum}.